 Flashy bright designs and big photographs may look good in most places other than a resume.
 Keep your resume professional, simple, and devoid of too bright colors and margins.
 Stick to two fonts and colors at the most.
 Unless you are a graphic designer and need to showcase your designing skills, focus on the content part and its arrangement in an appealing way.

 Break up the text into different brief sections.
 Use professional formatting and bullets.
 Do not use more than two sentences under one bullet.
 Resume template designs are your safest best.
-They cut down a lot of time in designing too.
+Besides, they cut down a lot of time in designing the resume.

 Mention personal information and references

 Details such as full name, email id, and contact number are essential.
 Adding your home address will look great.
-But providing information such as marital status, the number of children, hobbies, blood group, etc. might sound a little bit too much.
+But providing information such as marital status, the number of children, hobbies, blood group, etc. might sound a little too much.
 You can share them in the consequent face to face rounds.
-Alongside, provide two professional contact details for references.
+Alongside, provide two professional contact details for references in the resume.

 Double check qualification and experience